giltayar/module-resolution-from-the-ground-up/02-browser-module-resolution/03-browser-summary/README.md

-# Browser Module Resolution Summary
+# 03 Browser module resolution summary

 - Browsers support `import` (ESM only).
 CommonJS is not supported.